howdyai/botkit/packages/docs/platforms/slack.md

     // the /command <parameters> part
     let parameter = message.text;

-    await bot.replyPublic('My response to your command is: ...');
+    await bot.replyPublic(message, 'My response to your command is: ...');

 });
 ```